foremna/blanchard/README.md

 ## Project Features

-- The development was closely integrated with the Swiper library, which was used to create sliders.
-I customized the library for various types of sliders, adapting them for all screen resolutions while maintaining accessibility (A11y).
-This allowed users to seamlessly navigate the site on both mobile devices and desktops.
+- I integrated the Swiper library into the project, customizing it for various types of sliders while ensuring accessibility (A11y) and interactivity.
+I also implemented interactive tabs and accordions using JavaScript, complemented by smooth animations.

 - The website smoothly transitions during resizing without abrupt changes at breakpoints.